isometrikai/live-stream-swift/README.md

 ## On Termination or Logout

-While loggingOut the app remember to call this ``onTerminate`` method to prevent shared instances issues
+While loggingOut the app remember to call this ``onTerminate`` method to release shared instances memory

 ```swift
 IsometrikSDK.getInstance().onTerminate()